Freedom in the World

 A. Electoral Process: 0 / 12

+Kim Jong-un became the country’s new supreme leader after his father’s death in December 2011.
 Kim Jong-il led the DPRK following the 1994 death of his father, Kim Il-sung, to whom the office of president was permanently dedicated in a 1998 constitutional revision.
-Kim Jong-il’s son, Kim Jong-un, became the country’s new supreme leader after his father’s death in December 2011.
-Kim Jong-un’s titles include “first secretary” of the KWP, “first chairman” of the National Defence Commission (NDC), and “supreme commander” of the KPA.
-North Korea’s parliament, the Supreme People’s Assembly (SPA), is a rubber-stamp institution elected to five-year terms.
-All candidates for office, who run unopposed, are preselected by the ruling Korean Workers’ Party (KWP) and two subordinate minor parties.
+Kim Jong-un’s titles include first secretary of the Korean Worker’s Party (KWP), first chairman of the National Defense Commission (the highest state body), and supreme commander of the Korean People’s Army.
+North Korea’s parliament, the Supreme People’s Assembly, is a rubber-stamp institution elected to five-year terms.
+All candidates for office, who run unopposed, are preselected by the KWP and two subordinate, minor parties.

 B. Political Pluralism and Participation: 0 / 16

-North Korea functions as a single-party state under a totalitarian family dictatorship.
-The KWP, which was founded in 1926 and led by Kim Il-sung, is the only legally permitted party.
+North Korea functions as a single-party state under a totalitarian familial dictatorship.
+The ruling KWP, which was founded in 1926 and led by Kim Il-sung, is the only legally permitted party.
 Kim Jong-un currently serves as the “first secretary” of the KWP, with Kim Jong-il as the “eternal general secretary.”

 C. Functioning of Government: 0 / 12

 Corruption is believed to be endemic at every level of the state and economy, and bribery is pervasive.
-North Korea was ranked 175 out of 177 countries and territories surveyed in Transparency International’s 2013 Corruption Perceptions Index.
+North Korea shared the 174th—and last—spot with Somalia in Transparency International’s 2014 Corruption Perceptions Index.

 Civil Liberties: 3 / 60